GLOBAL MARKETS-U.S. jobs data lifts dollar, yields; Wall St steady

 “Clearly jobs are being created at a very robust rate, and there’s a rise in hourly pay.
 There is some sort of wind gathering there,” said Wilmer Stith, a fixed income portfolio manager at Wilmington Trust in Baltimore.

-U.S. benchmark Treasury debt yields jumped to their highest since October, with yields on two-year notes hitting a more than four-year peak, and five-year yields touching a six-month high.
+U.S. benchmark Treasury debt yields jumped to their highest since October, with yields on two-year notes hitting a more than four-year peak and five-year yields touched a six-month high.

 The dollar rallied to a 13-year peak against the yen and rose sharply against the euro on the accelerating U.S. job growth.